rich-newman/typescript-analyzer/README.md

 ## This project is now deprecated.
-Please use the new TypeScript Analyzer based on ESLint, and Prettier.
+Please use the new TypeScript Analyzer based on ESLint and Prettier.

 ### Links